Judy Bowenwiener: Career

-Biography

-Bowenweiner received a scholarship to study journalism at the University of Tennessee, where she became involved in the civil rights movement.
+Activism

-Bowenwiener moved from Tennessee to New York City in the 1960s and became active in the Greenwich Village LGBTQ scene.
-She lived on Christopher Street in the West Village.
-She participated in the Stonewall Riots and marched with the Gay Activists Alliance in the Christopher Street Liberation Day March.
+In the 1960s she became active in the Greenwich Village LGBTQ scene.
+She marched with the Gay Activists Alliance in the Christopher Street Liberation Day March.
 During this time, she met with influential LGBTQ figures including Andy Warhol, Candy Darling, Sylvia Rivera, and Marsha P. Johnson.
-In 1970, she founded Transvestites and Transsexuals, which was later renamed Transexuals Anonymous, in New York City.
-She also founded Street Transvestite Action Revolutionaries (STAR).
-Both of these organizations provided support for transgender residents of New York City, including safe spaces for discussion, community, and connection.

-Bowenwiener owned and operated Judy's Cafe in Long Island City and published the weekly newspaper The Western Queens Gazette in Queens.
+In 1970, she founded and presided over Transvestites and Transsexuals (TAT), in New York City, but the group only lasted a few months.
+Bowenwiener had different political opinion from transvestites (mostly drag queens) whom she considered too radical in their want for gay liberation.
+She claimed that transsexual individuals wanted to be accepted as their chosen gender by society more than they wanted gay liberation.
+In 1971, she created the group Transsexuals Anonymous, which was dedicated to trans individuals.
+The first meeting of Transexuals Anonymous was held in the office of the plastic surgeon Benito Rish, and was attended by about twenty people, most of whom were male to female individuals.

+During a police raid at a Long Island gay club, multiple people were arrested, including Bowenwiener.
+The violent arrest left her bruised up for three months.
+This event, amongst many, is what pushed her to get more involved in trans rights activism.

-In 1999, she moved to Las Vegas, where she became ab active member of the LGBTQ+ Center of Southern Nevada and pushed for the creation of the Safety Dorm for unhoused transgender people at The Salvation Army.
+In 1999, after she moved to Las Vegas, she became an active member of the LGBTQ+ Center of Southern Nevada and pushed for the creation of the Safety Dorm for unhoused transgender people at The Salvation Army.
 She is a part of Trans United, an international group that works to increase communication among transgender individuals and organizations.

 She was a recipient of the Las Vegas 2023 Trans Icon Award, the 2024 Miss International Queen USA Guiding Light Award.